dkharazi/notes/content/notes/deep_learning/architecture.md

 - The output layer will contain just a single neuron
 - We could decide that an output value less than $0.5$ will indicate the *input image is not a $9$*
 - Therefore, values greater than $0.5$ will indicate *input image is a $9$*

+---

+### tldr
+- An input neuron is a single input
+- A hidden neuron is a function
+- An output neuron is a function
+---

 ### References
 - [Architecture of Neural Networks](http://neuralnetworksanddeeplearning.com/chap1.html#the_architecture_of_neural_networks)